OscarFernandezBatalla/capstone_google_data_analytics_course/README.md

 ### Missing values
-As for the missing values, the features related with the station (start_station_name, start_station_id, end_station_name, end_station_id) have between 836018 and 892103 missing values, this is represents a 15% of the total set.
+As for the missing values, the features related with the station (start_station_name, start_station_id, end_station_name, end_station_id) have between 836018 and 892103 missing values, this is represents a 15% of the total set.\
-/
-"end_lat" and "end_lng" also present missing values: 5374 values, this is a total of 0.09%.
+"end_lat" and "end_lng" also present missing values: 5374 values, this is a total of 0.09%.\
-/
 As this data was unable to replace with other stadistical operations, it was dropped from the dataset.
 The rest of the available data remains completed.

 ### Wrong data

 Doing the cleaning phase of the dataset, some wrong data arrised.
 This errors can be found in the columns related with the dates of the trip.
 Some trips ended in a previous (or same) time than the start!
 A quick verification is to find negative and 0 values on the newly created "ride_length" column.
-646 values were detected.
+646 values were detected.\
-/
+\
 At this point we may ask, it is logical to have trips with a duration of a few seconds?
 For this case, a trip duration of less than a minute was dropped of the analysis.
-This criteria elevated the number of values to drop to 100420 (1.70%).
+This criteria elevated the number of values to drop to 100420 (1.70%).\
-/
+\
 The rest of the data didn't present any other complication, and other serval techniques where applied in order to check its integrity.
 For example, the "ride_id" column was used as a primary key, and it was checked that all of its values where unique and had a similar structure (alphanumerical values with 16 characters long).

 ### Data transformation